khulnasoft-lab/design.khulnasoft.com/contents/components/toggle.md

 In rare cases and exceptions, the label can be placed to the left of the toggle.
 Examples include non-inline (block) positioned elements.
 Don’t use help text if you are placing the label to the left of the toggle.
 Use the default layout if you are using both a label and help text.

+### Description and help text

+A description and help text are only used for the default toggle.

+A 1–2 sentence description can go underneath the label to describe the purpose or intent of the toggle.
+The description is different from help text in that help text can clarify the outcome of changing the toggle state, while the description provides an explanation or instructions.

+Consider using a description to provide an explanation beyond what a label infers.

+Use `aria-describedby` to associate the description and help text with the toggle for screen reader users.

 ### Visual Design

 Toggles should use high-contrast colors to indicate the states - On and Off.